-The skin is filled with special cells of the immune system which provide the body with protection.
-They help to protect the skin and body against viruses, bacteria, and other hidden threats.
+Skin serves a vital purpose as the barrier that protects the inside of the body.
+It is filled with special cells of the immune system that can protect the body and skin from viruses, bacteria, and other hidden threats.

 Common signs and symptoms of dry skin include:

-- Rough, scaly, or flaking skin throughout the body
+- rough, scaly, or flaking skin

-- Excessive itching
+- excessive itching

-- Gray, or ashy-looking skin in people with darker skin
+- gray or ashy-looking skin in people with darker skin

-- Cracks in the skin that are prone to bleeding
+- cracks in the skin that are prone to bleeding

-- Chapped or cracked lips
+- chapped or cracked skin or lips

-It is important for people to seek help to treat dry skin because cracks in the skin can allow germs to enter.
+It is important to seek help to treat dry skin because cracks in the skin can allow germs to enter.
 Once inside the skin, these germs can cause an infection.
 Red, sore spots on the skin are often an early sign of a potential infection.